jchanunhs/EzPassWebVersion/README.md

 Solution Statement
 - DAO takes in the entity object and arguments to make changes to database.
 Ex: Create a customor entity object using CustomerDAO with the CustomerID input.
-Then pass the Customer object to jsp and use the get method to fill out the textfields.
+Then pass the Customer object to jsp and use the get method to output the customer information to the textfields.
-- To solve the multiple requests for transactions/credit transactions, we call an arraylist of Transactions and use the set method and pass that arraylist to the control object to be used by the views.
-Instead of sending 4 requests to the database, we now only need 1 request.
+- To solve the multiple requests for transactions/credit transactions, we create an arraylist of transactions and fetch the arraylist from TransactionDAO using CustomerID.
+Then pass the arraylist of transactions to the views and use the get method to output the transaction's credit id, date, time and credit amount.